GIS1974/whisperx_app_3/CHUNKING_OPTIMIZATION_SUMMARY.md

 ### "Server disconnected without sending a response"
 This error typically occurs with large chunk uploads due to:
-- Network timeouts during 90MB file transfers
+- Network timeouts during large file transfers
 - Unstable internet connections
 - Replicate API timeout limits

 **Solutions:**
+1. Use the ultra-conservative 25MB threshold with 15MB chunks for maximum reliability
-1. Use the smaller chunks fallback method
+2. Use the smaller chunks fallback method with 50MB threshold
-2. Check network stability
+3. Check network stability
-3. Consider using the conservative 50MB approach for unreliable connections
+4. Consider using the conservative 50MB approach for moderately unreliable connections

+**Recent Update:** Reduced ultra-conservative chunk size from 20MB to 15MB to provide additional safety margin for networks experiencing consistent failures around 20MB.

 ## Rollback Plan